 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

 The City of Darlington has worked with the Darlington Chamber and Main Street Program to implement a Bird Statue project.
-The five foot tall statues are located in the city parks and along Darlington's Main Street.
+The five-foot tall statues are located in the city parks and along Darlington's Main Street.
 The artist made fibre glass statues are intended to help educate the viewer on various birds such as the Bald Eagle, Great Blue Heron, Eastern Bluebird, and Scarlet Tanager.
 As of July 2021, four bird statues have been installed.
 A fifth, the Cedar Waxwing is under construction.
 Each statue has a plaque explaining key elements.

 N. OTHER: Demonstrate in a narrative.